AnnikaV9/hcclient/README.md

 - You'll have to install pip dependencies locally or in a virtual environment.<br />
 - The `tput` command (provided by ncurses) is an optionally dependency that allows saving and restoring terminal contents.

-For linux based systems, an x86-64 binary is provided.
+For linux based systems, statically and dynamically linked x86-64 binaries are provided.
 Only `tput` is an external dependency.

 <br />